Irregular triads in 3-uniform hypergraphs: Notions of quasirandomness for graphs and hypergraphs

 \begin{theorem}[Induced graph removal] For any graph $H$ and $\e>0$, there are $N$ and $\delta$ such that if $G$ is a graph on $n\geq N$ vertices, containing at most $\delta n^{v(H)}$ copies of $H$, then $G$ is $\e$-close to some $G'$ on the same vertex set, which contains no induced copies of $H$. \end{theorem}

 We now turn to notions of quasirandomness for $3$-graphs.
 One notion of $3$-graph quasirandomness already defined in the introduction is $\vdisc_3$, and this can be seen as a natural generalization of $\disc_2$.
-As was shown by Kohayakawa, R\"{o}dl, and Skokan, this notion of quasirandomness does not correspond to a general counting lemma, but rather to one which counts copies of \emph{linear hypergrahs} \cite{Kohayakawa.2010}.
+As was shown by Kohayakawa, R\"{o}dl, and Skokan, this notion of quasirandomness does not correspond to a general counting lemma, but rather to one which counts copies of \emph{linear hypergraphs} \cite{Kohayakawa.2010}.

 It is also natural, and for certain applications necessary, to consider notions which take into account the quasirandomness of both the pairs and triples in a $3$-graph.
 The next definition contains three such notions, which are equivalent to one another (but not to $\vdisc_3$, see \cite{Nagle.2013}).
+We note that one of these, $\disc_{2,3}$ was defined in the introduction in Definition \ref{def:regtrip}.